Back to Blog

 It’s a fair question—nobody wants a laggy computer, especially while recording.
 The good news is that on any modern Mac, the answer is a resounding no.

-Apps like Screen Charm are built to be incredibly lightweight and are optimized for macOS.
-The resources needed to display a simple text overlay are so minimal that you'll never notice a performance hit.
-It won't mess with your recording quality or the app you're trying to demonstrate.
+Dedicated keystroke visualizers are usually lightweight.
+The resources needed to display a simple text overlay are minimal, so you typically will not notice a performance hit.
+It should not affect your recording quality or the app you're trying to demonstrate.

 Can It Keep Up With Complex macOS Keyboard Shortcuts?